jb-cc/Android-Tasks/README.md

+# Android-Tasks

-# This is my Project for the Mobile Coding course of the winter semester 2023.
+## This is my Project for the Mobile Coding course of the winter semester 2023.
 It is a basic To-Do App.

 ## How to install: